lkendrickd/mcp-server/README.md

 ### Transport Modes

-**Stdio (default):** For use with Claude Desktop and CLI tools.
+**Stdio (default):** For use with MCP clients and CLI tools.
 The server communicates via stdin/stdout.

 ```bash
 make run